Jared Allen: Professional career

-2004 NFL Draft
+2004 NFL draft

 Before the draft, Allen was projected as a sixth or seventh round prospect; NFL columnist Rick Gosselin ranked Allen as the 19th-best defensive end in the draft.
 Scouts rated his prospects better as a long snapper than on defense, with some calling him the best snapper in the class.
 He ended up being taken by the Kansas City Chiefs in the fourth round.

 Kansas City Chiefs

-Allen was drafted by the Kansas City Chiefs in the fourth round (126th overall) of the 2004 NFL Draft, and made the league minimum salary his first three years.
+Allen was selected by the Kansas City Chiefs in the fourth round (126th overall) of the 2004 NFL draft, and made the league minimum salary his first three years.
 During his rookie season, Allen played 15 games, starting 10 of them, and made 9 sacks on 31 tackles.
 In 2005, Allen appeared in all 16 games (starting 15) with 55 tackles, 11 sacks, 5 passes defended, 6 forced fumbles and 2 fumble recoveries.
 In 2006, Allen started all 16 games with 77 tackles, 7.5 sacks, 1 interception, 10 passes defended, 5 forced fumbles and 6 fumble recoveries (joint most in the AFC).
 On May 21, 2007, Allen, as a restricted free agent, signed the Chiefs' one-year tender offer of US$2.35 million for the 2007 season.
 Allen credited his early season success to his mullet; with every sack Allen made, he was expected to shave a "racing stripe" into his hairstyle.
 On December 2, 2007, Allen caught a touchdown pass against division rival San Diego.
 On December 23, 2007, Allen caught another touchdown pass against the Detroit Lions.

 After leading the NFL in sacks in 2007 with 15.5, Allen was selected as a starting defensive end for the AFC in the 2007 Pro Bowl and was also named in the All-Pro team for 2007.

 In February 2008, the Chiefs placed the franchise tag on Allen, giving him a one-year, $8.8 million contract for 2008.